 How to become a motor trader

-Whether you’ve been thinking about it for a long time and are just deciding to take the plunge, or it’s a relatively new thought for you to get into the motor trade, there are things you need to know on your way to become a motor trader.
+Whether you’ve been thinking about it for a long time and are just deciding to take the plunge, or it’s a relatively new thought for you to get into the motor trade, there are things you need to know on your way to becoming a motor trader in the UK.

-We’ve been insuring motor traders for over 50 years and in that time we’ve learned a lot about the legal requirements and what you need to consider before taking the step into business as a motor trader.
-Here’s our guide.
+At Tradesure Insurance, we’ve been insuring motor traders for over 50 years, and in that time we’ve learned a lot about the legal requirements needed to register and practice as a car trader.
+There are several things you need to consider before taking a step into business as a motor trader.
+Whilst it might seem daunting, Tradesure has you covered with our guide.

 GET TO KNOW THE MOTOR TRADE INDUSTRY

-The first step is getting to know the industry, and understanding what type of business you’d like to create.
-Are you looking to specialise in specific cars such as classics or high value cars?
-Getting to know what is popular in your area can be helpful, but also noting any developments in the news that could affect the market – especially at the moment with access to car dealers and routes to market affected by COVID-19.
+The first step is getting to know the car trader industry, and understanding what type of business you’d like to create.
+Are you looking to specialise in trading specific vehicles such as classic cars or luxury cars?
+Getting to know what is popular in your area can be helpful, but also noting any developments in the news that could affect the motor trade market – especially at the moment with access to car dealers and routes to market affected by COVID-19.

 UNDERSTAND THE LEGAL REQUIREMENTS

-To run your business legally, you’ll need to register as either a sole trader, limited company or partnership.
-There are different benefits and requirements for each kind of setup, so it’s worth doing a bit of reading to find out what will suit your business needs best.
-The gov.uk website provides guidance on how to set up as a business.
+To run your motor trade business legally, you’ll need to register as either a sole trader, limited company or partnership.
+There are different benefits and requirements for each kind of setup, so it’s worth doing a bit of reading to find out what will suit your car dealership business needs best.
+The gov. The UK website guides how to set up a business and is a useful resource for those wanting to understand the ins and outs of selling and buying cars.

-You also need trade plates in order to legally drive the vehicles you buy to sell, or to test vehicles on a public road.
-Trade plates mean you don’t have to individually register and tax each vehicle – instead you pay a licence rate for a designated period.
+A trade plate is a temporary license plate used by car dealers or inspectors to avoid the hassle and cost of registering and taxing each vehicle they temporarily own.
+You also need trade plates to legally drive the vehicles you buy to sell or to test vehicles on a public road.
+Trade plates mean you don’t have to individually register and tax each vehicle – instead, as a motor trader, you pay a license rate for a designated period.
 If you only repair vehicles, you may not need trade plates.
-See more information on trade plates in the next section…

 If you’re thinking of employing staff, you’ll need to ensure that you have insurance that covers them, too.
 Employers liability insurance is a requirement for anyone employing even one other person.